Radio and Telly

 • TV aerial RF co-ax aerial input

-• TV aerial RF co-ax aerial output (modulated)
+• TV aerial RF co-ax aerial output (modulated output on grey box only)

 • Ethernet RJ45 socket (for connection to BT Home Hub)